odan/slim4-skeleton/docs/domain.md

 ## Types and enums

-Don't use strings or fix integer codes as values.
-Instead use public class constants.
+You should not use fixed strings and integer codes as values.
+Use class constants instead.

 **Example:**